rpav/c2ffi/README.md

 ## Version Notice

-Please use the `llvm-3.4` branch along with LLVM/Clang 3.4 for stable operations.  `master` is currently targeting 3.5, and builds, but is not fully functional.
+You need to use the correct branch of `c2ffi` for your version of LLVM/Clang:

+* 3.3: branch `llvm-3.3`
+* 3.4: branch `llvm-3.4`
+* 3.5: branch `master`

+Note that development will take place on the branch relating to the current *stable* branch of LLVM/Clang.
+As of writing, that is 3.4.

 # c2ffi